TheProv1/Transcription-Factor-Binding-Domain/README.md

     5. Generates a bar chart visualizing this ratio.

 *   **Output:** Creates a directory (`amino_acid_disorder_ratios`) containing two subdirectories (`DBD_ratios`, `nonDBD_ratios`), which hold the `.png` bar chart images for each superclass.

----
-*(Note: `complete-window-code.py` is an older version of `DBD-Non-DBD-Window-Code.py` that runs on the raw data instead of the split regions.)*